thycotic/ss-docs/security-hardening/index.md

 Check for legacy SSL or TLS protocols, which should not be used in a secure environment.
 If the server accepts SSLv2 or SSLv3 connections, this check will fail.
 SSLv2 is not considered secure for data transport, and SSLv3 is vulnerable to the POODLE attack.
 If this server does not support TLSv1.1 or TLSv1.2, this check will give a warning because they are recommended.
 The SSL certificate used may affect what protocols can be used, even if they are enabled.
 This check will fail if SS cannot be loaded over HTTPS.

 > **Note:** You can check and modify these settings in the Window registry.
-See [Transport Layer Security (TLS) Registry Settings](https://docs.microsoft.com/en-us/windows-server/security/tls/tls-registry-settings) in Microsoft’s documentation.
+See [Transport Layer Security (TLS) Registry Settings](https://docs.microsoft.com/en-us/windows-server/security/tls/tls-registry-settings) in Microsoft's documentation.

 Example warning:

-“The server supports the accepts SSLv2 or SSLv3 connections protocol, which are weak.
-Consider disabling these protocols.”
+"The server supports the accepts SSLv2 or SSLv3 connections protocol, which are weak.
+Consider disabling these protocols."

 #### Using HTTP Strict Transport Security